MinYaoJhu/Advanced_R/Ch3_Vectors.md

 If you're familiar with SQL, you'll know about relational `NULL` and might expect it to be the same as R's.
 However, the database `NULL` is actually equivalent to R's `NA`.

-## Quiz answers {#data-structure-answers}

-1. The four common types of atomic vector are logical, integer, double and character.
-The two rarer types are complex and raw.

-1. Attributes allow you to associate arbitrary additional metadata to any object.
-You can get and set individual attributes with `attr(x, "y")` and `attr(x, "y") <- value`; or you can get and set all attributes at once with `attributes()`.

-1. The elements of a list can be any type (even a list); the elements of an atomic vector are all of the same type.
-Similarly, every element of a matrix must be the same type; in a data frame, different columns can have different types.

-1. You can make a list-array by assigning dimensions to a list.
-You can make a matrix a column of a data frame with `df$x <- matrix()`, or by using `I()` when creating a new data frame `data.frame(x = I(matrix()))`.

-1. Tibbles have an enhanced print method, never coerce strings to factors, and provide stricter subsetting methods.